Mortgage Default Rate in Arizona

 In July, the default rate for first mortgages was only 0.62 percent.
 The rate has been hovering around one percent since 2015, and it’s far lower than the five-to-six percent range seen during the worst of the housing crisis in 2009 and 2010.

 The rate of mortgage default varies widely from one city to the next.
-The rates for July 2017, ranked largest to smallest, indicate that South Florida leads the nation in mortgage defaults.
+The rates for 2022, ranked largest to smallest, indicate that Arkansas leads the nation in mortgage defaults.

 If your mortgage is in danger of going into default, or even if it’s already in default, remember that you have other options.
 Many homeowners feel like they just can’t afford to make their mortgage payments.
 They also don’t have the time or money to fix up the home and list it for sale.

 But you don’t have to let your home go into foreclosure.
-You may be able to sell your house quickly, as-is, without making any repairs.
-Find out how HomeVestors can help you get out of mortgage default and sell your Phoenix home for cash.
+You may be able to sell your house quickly, “as is,” without making any repairs.
+Find out how We Buy Ugly Houses® can help you get out of mortgage default and sell your Phoenix home for cash.